1904066/A4-starter/README.md

 5. wait for 2 secondes
 6. goto settings, select `add contact` enter "Bob"
 7. click Bob on the contact frame, local message is listed here
+8. Send a message to Alice- should not be able to send